Angelo Soliman: Life

-Soliman probably belonged to the Magumi subset of the Kanuri ethnic group.
-His original name, Mmadi Make, is linked to a princely class in the Borno State in modern Nigeria.
-He was taken captive as a child and arrived in Marseilles as a slave.
+His original name, Mmadi Make, is linked to a princely class of the Bornu Empire (centred in Borno State, modern-day Nigeria).
+He was taken captive as a child and arrived in Marseille as a slave.
 He was sold into the household of a Messinan marchioness, who oversaw his education.
 Out of affection for another servant in the household, Angelina, he adopted the name 'Angelo', and he chose to recognize September 11, his baptismal day, as his birthday.
 After repeated requests, he was given as a gift in 1734 to Prince Georg Christian, Prince von Lobkowitz, the imperial governor of Sicily.
 He became the Prince's valet and traveling companion, accompanying him on military campaigns throughout Europe and reportedly saving his life on one occasion, a pivotal event responsible for his social ascension.
 After the death of Prince Lobkowitz, Soliman was taken into the Vienna household of Joseph Wenzel I, Prince of Liechtenstein, eventually rising to chief servant.
-Later, he became royal tutor of the heir to the Prince, Aloys I. On February 6, 1768, he married the noblewoman Magdalena Christiani, a young widow and sister of the French general François Etienne de Kellermann, Duke of Valmy, a marshal of Napoleon Bonaparte.
+Later, he became royal tutor of the heir to the Prince, Aloys I. On 6 February 1768, he married the noblewoman Magdalena Christiani, a young widow and sister of the French general François Christophe de Kellermann, Duke of Valmy, a marshal of Napoleon Bonaparte.

+A cultured man, Soliman was highly respected in the intellectual circles of Vienna and counted as a valued friend by Austrian Emperor Joseph II and Count Franz Moritz von Lacy as well as Prince Gian Gastone de' Medici.
+Soliman attended the wedding of Emperor Joseph II and Princess Isabella of Parma as a guest of the Emperor.
+Aside from his native Kanuri, he spoke six languages fluently: Latin, English, French, German, Italian and Czech.